The Interpretation of Dreams (Annotated)

 - Ages 6 and up

-s (German: Die Traumdeutung) is a book by psychoanalyst Sigmund Freud.
+The Interpretation of Dreams (German: Die Traumdeutung) is a book by psychoanalyst Sigmund Freud.
 The book introduces Freud's theory of the unconscious with respect to dream interpretation, and also first discusses what would later become the theory of the Oedipus complex.

 His ground breaking theories of the id, ego, and super-ego of the mind continue to be studied throughout the world.